-If a Fidelity customer was to purchase the above eBay bonds at a price of 100.094, Fidelity would 'mark up' the eBay bonds by 0.1 points, which is equivalent to $1 per $1,000 face value of bonds.
+If a Fidelity customer was to purchase the above eBay bonds at a price of 100.094, Fidelity would mark up the eBay bonds by 0.1 points, which is equivalent to $1 per $1,000 face value of bonds.
 Since bonds are quoted as a percentage of their face value, a bond price quote of 100.094 means the value of the bond is $1,000.94.
-With the $1 mark-up, the customer would pay $1,001.94 for each of the eBay bonds plus interest that has accrued on the eBay bonds from the last coupon payment date.
+With the $1 mark-up, the customer would pay $1,001.94 for each of the eBay bonds plus accrued interest from the last coupon payment date.

-These fees are in sharp contrast to fees charged by traditional brokerages, which often charge a two-point markup for each bond.
+These bond brokerage commissions are in sharp contrast to bond trading fees charged by traditional brokerages, which often charge a two-point markup for each bond.
 For example, that same bond quoted at 100.094 would be often be shown to a customer of a traditional brokerage at 102.094 -- a two-point markup.
-This fee is equivalent to $20 per bond, or 20x the amount charged on Fidelity.com and other online brokerages.
-These fees add up, as an investor would pay $2,000 to purchase a $100,000 face value bond portfolio and then another $2,000 if the investor elected to sell bonds prior to maturity.
-Depending on how long an investor owns a particular bond, these brokerage fees could exceed bond fund management fees for a similarly sized portfolio.
+This bond brokerage commission is equivalent to $20 per bond, or 20x the amount charged on Fidelity.com and other online brokerages.
+These fees add up, as an investor would pay $2,000 to purchase a $100,000 face value bond portfolio and then another $2,000 if the investor elected to sell bonds before maturity.
+Depending on how long an investor owns a particular bond, these brokerage commissions could exceed bond fund management fees for a similarly sized portfolio.
 Minimizing transaction and management fees is a key advantage investors receive when they buy bonds online.

-In this blog post, we show how an investor would have saved approximately $48,000 in trading commissions if he were to buy bonds online rather than through a traditional brokerage.
+Read our fixed income blog post to learn how an investor would have saved approximately $48,000 in financial advisor commissions if he were to buy bonds online rather than through a traditional brokerage.